-- 4. If the operator is a binary operator and there are more than two expression elements, append the operator after the first two elements and then after each element. - 5.
+- 1. Extract the operator and convert it to its opcode for later use. - 2.
+Convert all constants, variables and parameters and operators to the object (expression element) described in Section 4.2.1. - 3.
+Append the expression elements to the postfix expression. - 4.
+If the operator is a binary operator and there are more than two expression elements, append the operator after the first two elements and then after each element. - 5.
 If a subtree exists, apply all previous steps and append it to the existing postfix expression. - 6.
 Append the operator - 7.
 Return the generated postfix expression/intermediate representation.

 The validation of the expression is performed throughout the parsing process.
 Validating that only correct operators are used is performed in step 1.
 To be able to convert the operator to its corresponding opcode, it must be validated that an opcode exists for it, and therefore whether it is valid or not.
-Similarly, converting the tokens into an expression element object ensures that only valid variables and parameters are present in the expression.
+Similarly, converting the tokens into an expression element object ensures that only variables and parameters in the correct format are present in the expression.
 This is handled in step 2.

 As explained above, a node of a binary operator can have n children.
 In these cases, additional handling is required to ensure correct conversion.
 This handling is summarised in step 4.
-Essentially, the operator must be added after the first two elements, and for each subsequent element, the operator must also be added.
+Essentially, the operator must be added after the first two elements, for each subsequent element, the operator must also be added.
 The expression 1+2+3+4 is converted to the AST +1234 and without step 4 the postfix expression would be 1234+.
-If the operator is added after the first two elements and then after each subsequent element, the correct postfix expression 12+3+4 will be generated.
+If the operator is added after the first two elements and then after each subsequent element, the correct postfix expression 12+3+4+ will be generated.